1. Purpose and Scope

 The purpose of this policy is to define the conditions of privacy under which Highwire operates its general website and under which it uses, processes, and stores the data that it collects from enrolled partners who log into and use the Highwire vendor-prequalification application.

-The scope of this policy applies to the public Highwire website (www.Highwire.com) as well as all Highwire networks and IT systems and all end user data that is provided by enrolled clients related to the use of the Highwire System.
-This policy is in full effect for the duration of an active client account.
+all Highwire networks and IT systems, and all end-user data that is provided by enrolled clients and contractors related to the use of the Highwire application.
+This policy is in full effect for the duration of an active client or contractor account.

 The Highwire Privacy Policy is intended to clearly and thoroughly explain our policies around cookies, data collection, data use, data processing, data transfer, data retention and deletion, notifications of personal data breaches, and how you can contact Highwire to manage or delete your information/account.